Table of Contents

 Characteristics of Tariff

-1. Fairness :- It should be uniform and fair so that different consumer will be satisfied with the rate/charges of electrical energy.
-For example large consumer should be charged at lower rate than the small consumer.
+1. Fairness:- It should be uniform and fair so that different consumer will be satisfied with the rate/charges of electrical energy.
+For example large consumers should be charged at lower rate than the small consumers.

 2. Simple :- Tariff should be simple so that it can be easily understand by consumer.